Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Good Hierarchies

 3mm

 Let $T$ be an ETT as specified in Theorem \ref{thm:tech10}; that is, $T$ is constructed from a $k$-triple $(G,e, \varphi)$ by using the Tashkinov series $\TT=\{(T_i, \phiv_{i-1}, S_{i-1}, F_{i-1}, \Theta_{i-1}): 1\le i \le n+1\}$.
 To prove that $V(T)$ is elementary with respect to $\phiv_n$, we shall turn to considering a restricted ETT $T'$ with ladder $T_1\subset T_2 \subset \ldots \subset T_n \subset T'$ and $V(T')=V(T_{n+1})$, and then show that $V(T')$ is elementary with respect to $\phiv_n$.
-For convenience, we may simply view $T'$ as $T$.
+For convenience, we may simply view $T'$ as $T_{n+1}$.

-In the remainder of this paper, we reserve the symbol $R_n$ for a fixed closure of $T_n(v_n)$ under $\phiv_n$, if $\Theta_n=PE$.
-Let $T_n\vee R_n$ be the tree sequence as defined above Lemma \ref{elementary}.
+2mm In the remainder of this paper, we reserve the symbol $R_n$ for a fixed closure of $T_n(v_n)$ under $\phiv_n$, if $\Theta_n=PE$.
+Let $T_n\vee R_n$ be the tree-sequence as defined above Lemma \ref{elementary}.
 We assume hereafter that